cyrusimap/cyrus-imapd/docsrc/imap/developer/major-releasing.rst

    The generated documentation will be under the `doc/html/` directory -- examine it in your browser to make sure all your formatting and such makes sense.
-9. Tell Github Actions about the new branch: edit `.github/workflows/main.yml` and add the new branch to the list in the obvious spot.
-Does anything else need to be done for this step?
-Unknown... figure it out and document it!
-   Also currently unknown whether this needs to happen on the master branch, on the branch itself, or both.
-So we do it on both just in case.
-10. XXX maybe missing some stuff here still?
+9. XXX maybe missing some stuff here still?

 You can double check your work by looking at what changed last time a new stable series was forked: